Jazz Across The Pacific

 They have achieved success in creating a pleasurable new type of sound by integrating the traditional and modern styles of music.

-The members of this highly recommended group of musicians are Toshiyuki Sasaki (drummer) from the group Nautilus, Daisuke Takeuchi (pianist) from TRI4TH, Anna Sato (a shimauta singer and shamisen player) and Sekiya Yuki (bassist) from TRI4TH, and Hikari Shirafuji of group Ki & Ki Tsugaru Shamisen.
+The members of this highly recommended group of musicians are Toshiyuki Sasaki (drummer) from the group Nautilus, Daisuke Takeuchi (pianist) from TRI4TH, Anna Sato (a shimauta singer and shamisen player) and Tomotaka Sekiya (bassist) from TRI4TH, and Hikari Shirafuji of group Ki & Ki Tsugaru Shamisen.

 3. H ZETTRIO